Last Updated: October 25, 2024

 Humans express three distinct prolyl 3-hydroxylase genes (P3H1, P3H2, and P3H3).
 The original nomenclature for the prolyl 3-hydroxylases was leucine- and proline-enriched proteoglycan 1 (leprecan, LEPRE1) such that P3H1 was LEPRE1, P3H2 was LEPREL1 (leprecan-like 1), and P3H3 was LEPREL2 (leprecan-like 2).
 Humans contain a fourth gene, P3H4, in the prolyl 3-hydroxylase gene family but the encoded protein is not active as a prolyl 3-hydroxylase.

 The P3H1 encoded protein functions in a trimeric complex with the CRTAP (cartilage-associated protein; also known as leprecan-like 3) encoded protein and the protein encoded by the peptidylprolyl isomerase B (PPIB) gene.
-Mutations in any one of these three genes results in various forms of osteogenesis imperfecta.
+Mutations in any one of these three genes result in various forms of osteogenesis imperfecta.

 Human prolyl 4-hydroxylases are functional as heterotetrameric enzymes composed of two α-subunits (the catalytic subunits) and two β-subunits.
 Humans express four distinct prolyl 4-hydroxylase α-subunit genes (P4HA1, P4HA2, P4HA3, and P4HTM) and one β-subunit gene (P4HB).
+The P4HTM gene has also been identified as PH4.

 Humans express three distinct lysyl hydroxylase genes identified as PLOD1, PLOD2, and PLOD3.
 PLOD stands for procollagen-lysine, 2-oxoglutarate 5-dioxygenase.